A New Level Of Accuracy For Geometry Inspections With Ultrasonic Technology

 Mechanical caliper-based geometry tools are used as line proving tools before utilizing further inspection technologies to detect, identify and size deformations.
 However, the circumferential resolution of these tools depends on two aspects: (a) the number of sensors and (b) the separation between them.

-The mechanical arm arrangement of conventional geometry tools is susceptible to lift-off, leading to misinterpretation of actual depth and especially the shape of the deformation.
+The mechanical arm arrangement of conventional geometry tools is susceptible to lift-off, leading to misinterpretation of actual depth and especially the shape of the deformation, thus making it impossible to preform accurate post-inspection assessments.
 Further calculations depend on the outside diameter and wall thickness of the pipeline.

 For pipeline geometry measurement, NDT Global has developed inspection robotic tools with a validated, reliable and robust technology.
 These robots are based on the ultrasonic measurement principle, with inherent advantages such as bidirectional capabilities and wall thickness data acquisition in a single pass.